-Regardless of the history of the adjacent manufacturing site, impounded sediment upstream of the dam should be sampled and analyzed during the design development phase.
+Regardless of the history of the adjacent manufacturing site, impounded sediment upstream of the dam should be sampled and analyzed during the pre-construction engineering and design phase.
 However, for the purpose of this project, it is assumed that upstream impounded sediments do not contain concentrations of contaminants that would prohibit dam removal.
+If contamination is identified during the pre-construction engineering and design phase, the non-federal sponsor will conduct any necessary remediation of the sediment prior to dam removal.
+Refer to Appendix G2 - Hazardous, Toxic, and Radioactive Waste for more information.